OldSociety/sanity-bot/README.md

 ### Commands Overview

 #### **Fate Points Management**: `/fate`
+- Fate points are a currency for the Meridian Campaign setting and are used as a replacement for 5e's Heroic inspiration.

 | Subcommand    | Description                                                | Permissions Required  |
 | ------------- | ---------------------------------------------------------- | --------------------- |